This is the last page in the series about the quiet book version of one of Little J's favorite books.

 1 cut shape of the main body

-2 sew gray material to the underside of the felt
+2 sew gray material to the underside

 3 sew on tassel tail